 Surgery is a scary thing.
 Being informed about the process can help alleviate anxiety and put your mind at ease before and after going into the operating room.
-Here are 5 commonly asked questions about foot and ankle surgery from a Minneapolis Orthopedic Surgeon.
+Here are 5 commonly asked questions about foot and ankle surgery.

 1. When will my wound heal, or when will my stitches be removed?